TREEO solves three interrelated problems:

-TREEO uses satellite data to cross-verify data collected on the ground by farmers using the mobile app.
-TREEO does not use satellite data to measure the carbon dioxide, but to provide an independent verification that the tree cover corresponds with ground data.
+TREEO uses satellite data to cross-check data collected on the ground by farmers using the mobile app, we do not use it to measure carbon dioxide.
+The satellite data provides independent verification that the tree cover corresponds with ground data.

 We have tested different approaches using publicly available satellite data (Sentinel-2 dataset).
 QGIS and Google Earth Engine were used to detect the change of tree cover for selected areas.
 Our next step is to explore additional data sources, including paid satellite imagery and automate the process.
 We are also looking for partnerships that will speed up this process.